Boost Employee Morale and Motivation

 (c) Thank God It's Monday newsletter from Communication Ideas.
 Register below to get it free.

-Ten Ideas for Employee Appreciation Day
+Ten Ideas for Employee Spirit Month / Appreciation Day

+March is Employee Spirit Month, and it includes Employee Appreciation Day.
 According to the Recognition Professionals International (RPI) association, Employee Appreciation Day was created in1995.
 A Recognition Professionals International’s founding Board member, together with his publishing company, Workman Publishing, created Employee Appreciation Day as a way of focusing the attention of all employers, in all industries on employee recognition.
 It is always the first Friday in March.
 (Don’t worry if you missed the day, the entire month of March is Employee Spirit Month.)
 Research shows that employee recognition is more powerful than any other motivator.
 Cash bonuses are spent on bills and many perks are soon forgotten.
 The association offers many ideas for recognizing employees, of which we selected the following:

 1. Ask employees for ideas on the ways they prefer to be appreciated and recognized.
 Have a team of employees take responsibility for this.